FruityEnLoops/tibot/README.md

 Currently the way it works is with a list of authorized Discord UIDs.
 People in that list can add or remove UIDs from the list (be careful as you can remove yourself!).

-A tool will be created to generate an adminList config with pre entered UIDs.
-As of now, there is no way to add yourself without messing with the code, if you're not already in the list.
+The AdminListTool can be used to generate an adminList.obj file with custom Discord UIDs.

 Bot admin commands are called using `!botadmin <command>`.